5S4D1/uiu-calculator/README.md

 - [ ] Semester-wise breakdown
 - [ ] GPA trend analysis
 - [ ] Course recommendation based on target CGPA
+- [ ] Calculate tution fees

 ## Contributing

-Feel free to fork this project and submit pull requests for any improvements.
+Contributions are welcome!
+Feel free to fork this project and submit pull requests for improvements or new features.

 ## License